AnuguAbhilashreddy/Business-Insights-360-Power-BI-Dashboard/README.md

   This end-to-end project involved working with a substantial dataset of 1.8 million rows of data, including both dimension and fact tables.
 It provided invaluable hands-on   experience and reinforced skills in
 •  Connecting to and extracting data from MySQL databases.
 • Importing additional data from Excel and performing comprehensive transformations using Power Query.
-•	Establishing and optimizing relationships through effective data modeling.
+•Establishing and optimizing relationships through effective data modeling.
-•	Calculating complex business KPIs using DAX.
+•Calculating complex business KPIs using DAX.
-•	Utilizing advanced Power BI features such as bookmarks and parameters for enhanced user experience.
+•Utilizing advanced Power BI features such as bookmarks and parameters for enhanced user experience.
-•	Successfully deploying and managing dashboards on Power BI Service.
+•Successfully deploying and managing dashboards on Power BI Service.

-# This project significantly enhanced my ability to translate raw data into compelling data stories and actionable visualizations, empowering stakeholders with the insights needed for strategic decision-making.
+** This project significantly enhanced my ability to translate raw data into compelling data stories and actionable visualizations, empowering stakeholders with the insights needed for strategic decision-making.

 # Here is the Live Dashboard of Business insights 360-power bi dashboard
 [live Dashboard ](https://app.powerbi.com/view?r=eyJrIjoiMzU0MGEwNjctYWYzNC00MmMxLThmNjItNDg1NjUwODJkZWM2IiwidCI6IjIxZmE1Njk5LTYzNTItNDFiZS05YjVhLWJjMTFmZjAxOWRiNCJ9)